What is VoIP?

 Administration is much easier, as the phone server and phones can be accessed and configured through a web page.

-As many as you have network ports for.
-Phones connect like computers, so it you want to connect 20 phones, you’ll need at least 20 free ports on a network switch to connect them.
+IP Phones connect like computers, so it you want to connect 20 IP Phones, you’ll need at least 20 free ports on a network switch to connect them.

-Do IP phones require a special type of switch?
+Do IP Phones require a special type of switch?

 Not require, but they can make use of a PoE switch.